Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 - **Visibility:** Traffic can be mirrored or monitored for IDS/SIEM analysis.
 - **Realism:** Mirrors multi-layer enterprise environments while remaining energy-efficient and compact.

+---

 ## Design Logic & Device Synergy

-This homelab was designed to be modular, efficient, and realistic — replicating how a small enterprise network separates roles across routing, security, access, and compute layers.
+This homelab was designed to be modular, efficient, and realistic; replicating how a small enterprise network separates roles across routing, security, access, and compute layers.
 Each component was selected based on its technical purpose, compatibility, and contribution to overall system synergy.

----

 ### Security & Routing Layers